“Dancing in the Dark”

 Artie Shaw had spent much of the autumn of 1940 working in San Francisco at the Palace Hotel, where he and his band were ensconced from September 12, 1940 until late November.
 While they were at that location, they flew to Los Angeles every Monday to rehearse and broadcast the NBC Burns and Allen radio show.
 This schedule made it difficult for Shaw and his band to make recordings for Victor.
 Only one recording session was scheduled during this time, on October 7.
 Even though the Palace Hotel gig was originally scheduled to last six weeks, it was extended into late November.
 By then, Artie was getting restless, a condition that afflicted him his entire life.

-Artie Shaw and His Orchestra at the Palace Theater in San Francisco – September 12 to late November 1940.
+Artie Shaw and His Orchestra at the Palace Hotel in San Francisco – September 12 to late November 1940.
 They did great business during their entire residency at that venue.

 In essence, Shaw wanted to center his band’s activities in Los Angeles, and he did not want to tour.
 In Los Angeles he could resume making records for Victor, and participate in the Hollywood life he later was critical of, but at the time seemed to relish.
 Moreover, Paramount was about to release the film Second Chorus in late November.
 A preview took place in Westwood Village on November 27, with the film opening in theaters on December 3.
 Shaw participated in all of the pre-release fanfare.
 After Shaw returned to L.A., he and his band continued to spend most of each Monday at rehearsals and broadcasts of the NBC Burns and Allen radio show.

 A publicity still from the Paramount film Second Chorus.
 L-R: Charlie Butterworth, Paulette Goddard, Fred Astaire, Artie Shaw and Burgess Meredith.
 In 1940, Shaw relished the Hollywood life.